 - Requirements for designated emergency lifts are set out in Section 7 – Safety Services.

 - This section also deals with supply systems, main switchboard, main switches, fire pumps, fire and smoke detectors and alarms, air handling equipment.

-- Requirements for installing arc fault detection devices are new addition.
+- Provision for installing arc fault detection devices is a new addition.
 These two-pole devices detect and isolate circuits experiencing small arcing caused by broken conductor strands in damaged flexible cords and fixed wiring or poor terminations.
 While the currents generally are small they can lead to fires.

 - These devices are not mandatory at this time but provide protection additional to circuit breakers and RCD.
 They are fitted after MCBs and RCDs on final sub-circuits.

 - Appendix O provides details about how to install them.